 Sodium isethionate a detergent & emulsifying agent

-Synthetic colors interfere with the skins natural oil balance and block pores.
+Synthetic colors interferes with the skins natural oil balance and blocks pores.

 Tetrasodium EDTA a preservative made from formaldehyde

-Artificial Fragrances have been found to contain phthalates (THAL-ates) there is some concern that these may disrupt hormone activity & may be linked to issues with reproductive processes causing malformation and therefore reduce sperm counts.
-There have been potential links to diabetes and certain cancers
+Artificial Fragrances have been found to contain phthalates (THAL-ates) there is some concern that these may disrupt hormone activity & may be linked to issues with reproductive processes.

-Triclosan is linked to a weakening of the immune system and abnormal functioning of the endocrine & thyroid hormone signalling.
-Exposure of antibacterial ingredients in young children increases the development of eczema, asthma and development of allergies.
+Triclosan is linked to a weakening of the immune system and abnormal functioning of the endocrine & thyroid hormone signaling.
+Exposure of antibacterial ingredients in young children is considered to possibly increase the development of eczema, asthma and development of allergies.

-Sodium lauryl sulfate (SLS) - a ' moderate hazard' linked to cancer, organ toxicity nurotoxicity, skin irritant and endocrine disruption
+Sodium lauryl sulfate (SLS) - a ' moderate hazard' linked to cancer, organ toxicity, neurotoxicity, is a skin irritant and potential endocrine disruptor.

 Sodium laureth sulfate (SLES) causes irritation of skin & eyes.